yelpspoon/naspotato/README.md

 `export DOCKER_ROOT='/naspotato'; export NORDUSER='someuser'; export NORDPASS='somepass'; docker-compose up [-d]`

+OR better, create a `.env` file which will be consumed by docker-compose (use must still define DOCKER_ROOT):
+`
+NORDUSER=username
+NORDPASS=password
+`

-### runApp.sh
+### runApp.sh Helper Script
-Or you can use runApp.sh which will prompt for NORDPASS.
+Or you can start the App suite using `runApp.sh`
-Edit for username and/or app root directory (which if pulled from git, will be `naspotato`).
-Script will prompt for DOCKER_ROOT or use default.
+The script will prompt for DOCKER_ROOT or use default `/naspotato` Cloning from git will mean you are running from `/path/to/naspotato` which should assigned to DOCKER_ROOT

 Running compose in background is default unless run as: `./runApp.sh DEBUG`